 Abraham Lincoln understood that compromise is necessary in certain circumstances.
 "Persuade your neighbors to compromise whenever you can," he wrote in a lecture for lawyers.
 "Point out to them how the nominal winner is often a real loser--in fees, and expenses, and waste of time."

-I am also invested in my community serving as the current President of Troy Consolidated School District School Board; have coached soccer with the Shorewood Soccer League, am a member of the Joliet Historical Society and actively volunteer my time with the Will County Legal Assistance Program and Pro Bono Program.
+I am also invested in my community serving as the past President of Troy Consolidated School District School Board and current board member for the Guardian Angel Community Services of Will County and I actively volunteer my time with the Will County Legal Assistance Program and Pro Bono Program.

 Licensed since 1996